 For Property Owners

-View the CRA Place-based Opportunities flyer for easy grab-and-go information on the below grants.
+View the CRA Housing and Neighborhoods page for information on current grants.

 Ad Valorem Tax Exemption for Historic Preservation